vtrifonov-esfiddle/Meditate/README.md

     - HR from heartbeat - beat-to-beat interval converted to HR
 - stress tracking
     - Stress - summary of the the average stress during the session
+    - Average stress for the beginning and end of the session (calculated automatically by the watch for session of 5min or more)
     - HR Peaks 10 Sec Window
       - internal metric for calculating stress
       - tracks in overlapping 10 Sec Windows Max HR for each window
       - HR calculated from beat-to-beat interval.
 - summary stats at the end of the session
-    - tracks the overall min, avg and max HR
+    - tracks the overall min, avg and max HR and show heart rate chart for the session
+    - Respiration rate if devices supports it
     - Stress
     - HRV